How To Ferment Watermelon: Slices or Rind (Lacto-Fermented vs Pickled)

 - Prepare the Brine: Mix water and salt to create a brine solution.
 Stir until the salt dissolves completely.
 I’m using high quality sea salt, no table salt here.

 - Add the Brine: Pour the brine over the watermelon, ensuring the pieces are submerged.
 Use weights or a heavy platter.
+This is important.
+Any pieces exposed to air can spoil.

-- Ferment: Let the jar sit at room temperature for 3-5 days.
+- Ferment at room temperature: let the jar sit at room temperature for 3-5 days.
 Check daily to ensure watermelon stays submerged and release gases if using a sealed jar.
-After 3-5 days, move to the fridge to slow the fermentation process.
+Taste after day 3.
+When it tastes pleasantly tangy, move it to the refrigerator.

 Tips to Keep Watermelon Submerged in Brine To Prevent Spoilage